nus-cs2103-AY2021S2/tp/docs/developerGuide/testing/testing.md

 1. What: To undo the last action<br>
 Command: `undo`<br>
-Expected Message: `Completed undo for the change:...`
+Expected Message: `Completed undo for the change: ...`

 1. What: If there are no more actions to undo<br>
 Command: `undo`<br>